 This morning we begin our trail of Wordsworth, supreme poet of the Lakes.
-Just outside Keswick we visit the Castlerigg Stone Circle, one of the most visually impressive prehistoric monuments in Britain, consisting of thirty-eight stones in a circle approximately thirty metres in diameter.
-Within the ring is a rectangle of a
+Just outside Keswick we visit

 A short drive will take us to Hawkshead, still the same tiny village of higgledy-piggledy houses, archways and squares beloved by Wordsworth and Beatrix Potter.
 Whilst at school in Hawkshead, William lodged with Ann Tyson and her husband.
 Ann Tyson's cottage is a private home, which we will see during our walk around the town.
 We will visit the fascinating Grammar School where young William learned the classics - one of the desks still bears his graffiti.
 The Hawkshead legal office where Beatrix Potter's husband once worked is now a gallery, which we can visit to admire illustrations from her delightful tales.